 - Use a clean needle.
-If you use a needle to inject drugs, make sure it's sterile and don't share it.
-Take advantage of needle-exchange programs in your community and consider seeking help for your drug use.
+If you use a needle to inject illicit drugs, make sure it's sterile and don't share it.
+Take advantage of needle-exchange programs in your community.
+Consider seeking help for your drug use.

 - Consider male circumcision.
-There's evidence that male circumcision can help reduce a man's risk of getting HIV infection.
+There's evidence that male circumcision can help reduce the risk of getting HIV infection.

 Tests to stage disease and treatment

-If you receive a diagnosis of HIV/AIDS, several tests can help your doctor determine the stage of your disease and the best treatment.
-These tests include:
+If you receive a diagnosis of HIV/AIDS, several tests can help your health care provider determine the stage of your disease and the best treatment, including:

 - CD4 T cell count.
 CD4 T cells are white blood cells that are specifically targeted and destroyed by HIV.
 Even if you have no symptoms, HIV infection progresses to AIDS when your CD4 T cell count dips below 200.

 - Drug resistance.
 Some strains of HIV are resistant to medications.
-This test helps your doctor determine if your specific form of the virus has resistance and guides treatment decisions.
+This test helps your health care provider determine if your specific form of the virus has resistance and guides treatment decisions.

 Tests for complications

-Your doctor might also order lab tests to check for other infections or complications, including:
+Your health care provider might also order lab tests to check for other infections or complications, including: